mikeryan/ice9-bluetooth-sniffer/README.md

     ./ice9-bluetooth -l -c 2427 -C 20 -w ble.pcap

+To capture all channels (the default as of 23.06.0) run the following:

+    ./ice9-bluetooth -l -i bladerf0 -a -w all_channels.pcap

 For performance stats, add `-s`.
 For low-level details and info about classic Bluetooth packets, add `-v`.

-To use in Wireshark, plug in your HackRF and launch Wireshark.
-Scroll to the bottom of the interfaces list in the main window and you should see "ICE9 Bluetooth: hackrf-$serial" listed.
+To use in Wireshark, plug in your SDR and launch Wireshark.
+Scroll to the bottom of the interfaces list in the main window and you should see "ICE9
+Bluetooth: hackrf-$serial" (or similar) listed.
 Click the wheel icon to the left of it to configure it if you want, but the defaults should get you BLE packets (if your system is fast enough).

 ### Benchmarking